 Despite replaced in all Swiss Army services since 2009 by the Soldier Knife 08, the model 61 is still included in all individual and ejection seat survival packs of the Swiss AF.

 Victorinox and Wenger have produced the model 1961 from 1962 until 2008.
 Each knife has the year of production stamped on the tang of the backside of the main blade.
 Until 1987 each knife carries a W+K stamp on the frontside scale.
 W+K stands for Waffenkontrolle.
 This is the quality inspection stamp of Swiss Army.

 In 1987, Swiss Army decided that it was no longer required to put a W+K stamp on each knife.
 After Victorinox and Wenger delivered so many years high quality knives, Swiss Army stopped quality inspections.
 Victorinox and Wenger than produced new scales without the spot for the W+K stamp.

 The model 1961 has a 93 mm (3.7 in) long knurled alox handle with the Swiss crest, a drop point blade, a reamer, a blade combining bottle opener, screwdriver, and wire stripper, and a combined can-opener and small screwdriver.
 The knife was 12 mm (0.47 in) thick and weighed 72 g (2.5 oz).

-This official Swiss military model also contains a brass spacer, which allows the knife, with the screwdriver and the reamer extended simultaneously, to be used to assemble the SIG 510 (Stgw 57), SIG 550 (Stgw 90) assault rifles: the knife serves as a restraint to the firing pin during assembly of the lock.
+This official Swiss military model also contains a brass spacer, which allows the knife, with the screwdriver and the reamer extended simultaneously, in order to assemble the "Sturmgwehr" SIG 510 (Stgw 57), SIG 550 (Stgw 90) assault rifles: the knife serves as a restraint to the firing pin during assembly of the lock.